Thursday, 4 June 2015

 Your covering letter should outline exactly what it is you have to offer, demonstrating your relevant skills and achievements, showing that you have knowledge of the company and what it is they do.
 Essentially you are creating/sending a product proposal and you are the product!

-TARGETING POTENTIAL EMPLOYERS should be based on both your skills and interests.
-It makes no sense to send a spec application to Universal Music Group, for example, if your interest and skills in music is nil!
 Are you a confident and articulate speaker, a people's person who is well-presented and passionate about sales?
 If so, you might want to consider targeting retail companies.
 Make a list of what you are most interested in and your best skills then write down which type of jobs you feel they make you suitable for.

 While it requires a huge amount of effort and time, it is worthwhile investing such into what could potentially be the right job (or stepping stone) for you with the possibility of both personal and professional growth long-term.
 Do not cut corners!
-Make sure you know and understand the ethos is of each company and make sure your beliefs align!!
+Make sure you know and understand the ethos of each company and make sure your beliefs align!!

 INTERVIEWS

-You may feel you've got your game "on lock" in this area but, you'll be surprised by how much you forget or simply don't do:
+You may feel you've got your game 'on lock' in this area but, you'll be surprised by how much you forget or simply don't do:

 • Prepare your attire the day before - smart, comfortable, presentable, respectable.